Nkadankwa/blog/nkadankwablog/content/posts/fifthpost.md

 +++

-It seems like lately, nothing ever goes exactly as planned—but that’s alright.
-Like I said in my previous post, the next phase in my home lab journey was to learn how to navigate Linux and get comfortable using the command line.
-I’ve been making steady progress with that… though things took an unexpected turn.
+The next phase of my homelab journey was supposed to be simple: spend time with Linux, get comfortable in the terminal, and build confidence one command at a time.
+I made progress—but the conditions changed before I could settle into the routine.

-Due to some personal reasons, I had to lend my main computer to a friend.
-So for now, my hands-on experiments with the home lab have been temporarily paused.
-But fret not—this is just another small hurdle on the road.
+I had to lend my main computer to a friend, which paused the hands-on work.
+I did not want that to become a pause in learning, though, so I looked for a smaller and more realistic place to continue.

 Instead of stopping completely, I decided to set up a “pre-homelab environment”-called Preparatory Homelab hiatus- on my personal laptop using Docker Desktop.
 This setup allows me to keep learning and experimenting while I wait to get my hardware back.